-While at LMU, I merged my love for language and movement through a series of choreographic research projects, culminating in my thesis choreography for eight women.
-I attended the Laban 2018 International Conference on an Honors Summer Fellowship and participated in the 2019 Summer Undergraduate Research Program, drafting a book proposal about dance notation and literacy alongside Dr. Teresa Heiland.
-After learning from Sarah Kaufman of The Washington Post at the Institute for Dance Journalism and Advocacy, I earned a position as a dance critic for the online arts collective Bachtrack.
+They attended the Laban 2018 International Conference on an Honors Summer Fellowship and participated in the 2019 Summer Undergraduate Research Program, drafting a book proposal about dance notation and literacy alongside Dr. Teresa Heiland.
+After learning from Sarah Kaufman of The Washington Post at the Institute for Dance Journalism and Advocacy, Gillian earned a position as a dance critic for the online arts collective Bachtrack.

-Two of my dance research papers have been selected by the William H. Hannon Library for publication, and two of my dance-inspired literary criticism papers have been published by the literary criticism journal Criterion.
-I have published poetry in various journals, created a poetry installation for the Thomas P. Kelly Art Gallery, and performed my spoken word at open mic nights.
+Two of their dance research papers were selected by the William H. Hannon Library for publication, and two of their dance-inspired literary criticism papers were published by the literary criticism journal Criterion.
+Gillian created a poetry installation for the Thomas P. Kelly Art Gallery and performed spoken word at open mic nights.

-During my presidency in the National Dance Education Organization and LMU’s Chapter of Movement Exchange, I started an after-school dance program at a Los Angeles STEM high school and traveled to Panama City to share dance in the community there.
-I recently became a yoga teacher and currently work for Jacob's Pillow Dance Festival.
-With over twenty years of embodied experience and exploration, I connect language, dance, and yoga in order to share the gift of movement with my community.
+During their presidency in the National Dance Education Organization and LMU’s Chapter of Movement Exchange, Gillian started an after-school dance program at a Los Angeles STEM high school and traveled to Panama City to share dance in the community there.